 5) This “Priority Type” is different from others, since it is used for Release ALL (highest priority) and Get ALL Resource Updates (no need for priority, no action taken on stack).

+6) If it is called out in the applicable feature specification (ex emergency call SPSS) on what to do when ending a priority service call with Priority Type = Priority Service for collapse stack and if it contradicts what is in this requirement then the feature specifications calling this out take precedent.